piwikiwi345/Spotify-Exploration/README.md

 ### Python

-The following jupyer [notebook](Analysis/Analysis.ipynb) contains written analysis on descriptive statistics and graphics created using matplotlib and [Tableau](Analysis/graphics).
+The following jupyter [notebook](Analysis/Analysis.ipynb) contains written analysis on descriptive statistics and graphics created using matplotlib and [Tableau](Analysis/graphics).

 ### Excel